-The Catalina Solar Project is being built on 1,100 acres (445ha) of privately owned land, south-west of the Tehachapi and Piute mountains in the Mojave Desert of California.
+The Catalina Solar Project is developed on 1,100 acres (445ha) of privately owned land, south-west of the Tehachapi and Piute mountains in the Mojave Desert of California.

 The project site is located near EDF Renewable Energy's other projects, such as the 60MW Oasis Wind Project and the 140MW Pacific Wind Project.
 It also has good proximity to the transmission network.

-The Catalina Solar Plant is being installed with approximately 1.2 million alternating-current (AC) photovoltaic (PV) modules mounted over ground, with a fixed tilt.
-It will use central inverters and medium voltage transformers for power conversion.
+The Catalina Solar Plant is installed with approximately 1.2 million alternating-current (AC) photovoltaic (PV) modules mounted over ground, with a fixed tilt.
+It uses central inverters and medium voltage transformers for power conversion.

-The produced power will be supplied to Southern California Edison Whirlwind Substation through a 7.2 mile (11.6km) double-circuited 230kV transmission line.
+The produced power is supplied to Southern California Edison Whirlwind Substation through a 7.2 mile (11.6km) double-circuited 230kV transmission line.